 Giovanna Segre (PhD in European Economic Studies, University of Torino), is Associate Professor of Political Economy at the Iuav University of Venice.
 She also teaches Cultural Economics at the School of Economics of the University of Torino.
 She is Director for Training Activities at CSS (Centro Studi Silvia Santagata) and research fellow of EBLA CENTER (International Center for Research on the Economics of Culture, Institutions, and Creativity) at University of Torino.
 She wrote extensively on welfare economics and cultural economics related topics, and she is member of the scientific committee of Tafter Journal and columnist of Il Giornale dell’Arte, Umberto Allemandi & Co.
 Publishing.

-Peter Tomlinson has nineteen years’ experience in the field of enterprise development, including long-term projects in Latin America, the Caribbean and the South Pacific.
-He has managed the Centre’s Enterprise Development Programme since 1999.
-He specializes in entrepreneurship, microfinance, business development services and creating an enabling business environment for small enterprises.
+Peter Tomlinson has twenty-four years’ experience in the field of enterprise development, including long-term projects in Latin America, the Caribbean and the South Pacific.
+Since 1999, he manages the Enterprise, Microfinance and Local Development Technical Programme for the ILO's International Training centre in Turin.
+He specializes in entrepreneurship, value chains, microfinance, business development services, enterprise restructuring and creating an enabling business environment for small enterprises.
 He holds a Master’s degree in development administration and planning from Bristol University (1995), a degree in economics and accounting (1975) and is a chartered accountant (1978).
-He has also worked extensively on enterprise development projects for the International Labour Organization, the European Commission and the UK’s Department for International Development.
+He has also worked extensively on enterprise development projects for the International Labour Organization, the European Commission and the UK’s Department for International Development in 75 countries.